holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_python_photoshop/00_introduction/lesson_plan.md

     - Editing images
     - Use everything you know so far: loops, conditionals, libraries, functions, etc
 - PythoShop walkthrough
-    - Pay attention, bad if miss something now
+    - Pay attention: bad if miss something now
     - Basic project setup
         - Only will ever change `image_manip.py`
         - How to run